EV21/uberspace-helper/README.md

 Gitea admin password:
 Gitea admin password confirmation:
 ... some magic moments later
-You can now access your Gitea by directing you browser to: https://isabell.uber.space
+You can now access your Gitea by directing your browser to: https://isabell.uber.space
 [isabell@stardust ~]$
 ```